IronsDu/brynet/README.md

 ## Build
 1. `cmake .` (if you want run example, you can execute `cmake . -Dbrynet_BUILD_EXAMPLES=ON -Dbrynet_BUILD_TESTS=ON`)
 2. If you use Windows, please open brynet.sln then build.
-If on Linux, only enter `make`.
+If on Linux or MacOS, only enter `make`.

 ## Usages
 * [Examples](#examples)